-Many archaeological remains in the area you know that have existed from before the middle ages appropriations.
-The municipality already in Etruscan and Roman times is due to the fact that the area is rich in minerals, evidence of this activity are visible at the foot of the village where today stands the Church of the Madonna di Fucinaia and archaeo-mineral San Silvestro.
-Today you can visit the furnaces and the mine shafts that the Etruscans were looking for metals.
+Many archaeological remains that you can find in the area date back to the middle ages.
+The municipality already in Etruscan and Roman times is characterized by the fact that the area is rich in minerals, evidence of this activity are visible at the foot of the village where today stands the Church of the Madonna di Fucinaia and archaeo-mineral San Silvestro.
+Today you can visit the furnaces and the mine shafts.

-Were detected traces of a village of huts of VIII-IX century, is in the middle ages that the settlement takes shape.
+Some years ago Were detected traces of a village of huts of VIII-IX century but is in the middle ages that the settlement takes shape.
 In the eleventh century we have the first evidence of written sources that speak of urban settlement of Campillia although it is definitely from the mid-12th century, when the historical events influenced the Pisan village, which they start talking more and more of the city.

 The village retains a high walled part, with the Manor House and a church, and the lower village, defended by another stone and production facilities (mill, furnaces)